-‘Fantastic Beasts’ spins magic, ‘Billy Lynn’s’ tanks at box office
+‘Fantastic Beasts’ spins magic, ‘Billy Lynn’s’ tanks

 Los Angeles — Harry Potter spinoff “Fantastic Beasts and Where to Find Them” cast a spell over audiences in its debut, summoning $75 million according to studio estimates Sunday and unseating “Doctor Strange” from the top spot.